Fluorky/Pico-W-FileManager/README.md

 ## **Features**
 - Automatically detects a connected **Pico W**
 - List files on the device
-- Upload files to the Pico W
+- Upload files to the Pico/Pico W
-- Download files from the Pico W
+- Download files from the Pico/Pico W
-- Remove files from the Pico W
+- Remove files from the Pico/Pico W
-- Run Python scripts on the Pico W
+- Run Python scripts on the Pico/Pico W

 ## **Requirements**
 Before using this tool, ensure you have the following installed: